 The Art Club is designed to enrich and broaden the experiences gained through the regular curriculum.
 It is for students intensely interested in the field of art.
 Enrichment experiences include field trips to museums, art shows, and other places of importance in the art world.
 The Art Club sponsors activities to promote a deeper interest for art within the student body.
 Student members submit a portfolio of artwork that is approved and accepted by the membership, sponsor and art faculty.

 Best Buddies is dedicated to creating opportunities for one-to-one friendships for individuals with intellectual and developmental disabilities (IDD).
 Students are paired up with a Students are paired up with a “buddy” and regular interactions and monthly outings help foster that friendship.

 The purpose of the club is to encourage the study of Black History, to acknowledge the achievements of Blacks especially during Black History month, to encourage an appreciation for the contributions and efforts of all races, to promote positive self-images, to encourage academic success; and to encourage outstanding behavior.
 Officers are elected during the second semester of each school year for the next school year.
 Membership is open to all SHS students.

 The Booster Club is for anyone interested in promoting positive school spirit in high school.
 A president, vice president, secretary and treasurer are elected as officers of the club by the student body.
 It is the purpose of the club to boost all school activities, to organize the homecoming and pep sessions, to promote athletic events, and to cooperate with school officials in arranging varied school activities for the betterment of the high school at large.
-Elections are held in the spring of each year.
+Officers are determined each spring through an application and interview process.

 The Bowling Club is available for interested male and female students.
 The club practices and competes during the winter season at Expo Bowl.
 In order to participate, students are expected to complete appropriate paperwork, including physicals.